Enums and flags

 A flags value can contain any combination of the declared flags.

-Declaring a flags type implicitly defines several additional functions.
+Declaring a flags type implicitly defines all of the same functions as for an enum,

 | Function | Use |